- A bridging loan usually takes between 5-21 days to complete.

 Numerous factors affect the time taken to complete an application.
 Some lenders can complete applications far quicker than others.

 For an application to complete in a matter of days, the lender would have to complete very few checks.
 For instance, thorough valuation reports can take some time to complete, which is at odds with the need to complete quickly.
 As such, some lenders will forego a survey report in certain circumstances.

 The same can be said for legal searches, these can take a couple of weeks to come back.
 To get around this, some lenders will accept title insurance as a replacement.

 These factors can shave a huge amount of time off the application process, but this comes at a cost.
 They greatly increase the risk to the lender, as they reduce their understanding of their security property.

 By increasing the risk to the lender, naturally, this will, therefore, increase how much you’ll need to repay.

 Your lender and bridging loan broker play a key role in ensuring your application is completed quickly, but there is only so much they can do.
 The approach taken by the borrower is equally important to ensure quick completion.

-When a lender begins a full application after approving a new loan in principle, they will let you know exactly what is needed to progress to a full offer.
+When a lender begins a full application after approving a new loan in principle, they will let you know exactly what checks are carried out on a bridging loan application.
 These will usually be documents such as confirmation of ID, confirmation of your exit strategy (how you intend to repay the loan), a property valuation report etc. The documents required will depend on your chosen lenders bridging loan process & criteria.

 To progress matters quickly, all items requested must be sent back immediately, as any delays will directly prevent the progress of your application.

 Another area that often slows down applications is a poor choice of solicitor.